aurcby/aurcby/README.md

 <h2> 👋 &nbsp; Welcome to my profile!</h2>
 - I do some random scripts that may help you!
+- I'm using Batch but i want to learn Python.

 <h2> ✨ &nbsp;Where you can find me:</h2>
 <p align="center">